mattpk/TextTileGenerator/README.md

 This procedural text tile generator takes a text "tile", and extrapolates it to a larger image using local similarity.
 Every N*N square in the output must appear in the input.

-This spaghetti code was inspired by the readme found in https://github.com/mxgmn/WaveFunctionCollapse.
+This project was inspired by the readme found in https://github.com/mxgmn/WaveFunctionCollapse.

 Examples:
 ```